cnagpal/DGTHUM110/Assignment01/README.md

 **10. Help and documentation** - The website has resources to help users understand how to complete tasks.

 There is no part of the website that is distnictly labelled as a "help" page, which could be confusing for users.
 There is a "Contact" page that allows users to direct their questions to a certain email and phone number.
-However, the sit could benfit from adding a dedictaed help page that includes the answers to freuently asked questions.
+However, the site could benfit from adding a dedictaed help page that includes the answers to freuently asked questions.

 *Rating: 3*